 I teach philosophy, theology, religion, and ethics at Boston University in the United States.
-I direct Boston University’s unique religion and science PhD program.
-I also work in the religious thought program within Boston University’s graduate school, and a variety of graduate degree programs in Boston University’s School of Theology.
-With Patrick McNamara, I founded the Institute for the Bio-Cultural Study of Religion, a research institute dedicated to the scientific study of religion.
-I participate in numerous research projects related to the study of religion using the sciences of cognition and culture.
+I coordinate Boston University’s PhD training in religion and science.
+With Patrick McNamara, I founded the Center for Mind and Culture, a research institute dedicated to tackling complex social problems using hi-tech solutions.
+I participate in numerous research projects related to the study of religions using the sciences of cognition and culture.

 I live with my family in the Boston area, having emigrated from Australia.
 I am fond of cricket, Vegemite, and Australian Rules Football.

 You can contact me at wwildman-at-bu.edu (replace the “-at-” with @).

 The photographs on this site are meaningful to me.
 I believe each of them is in the public domain.
 If anyone knows otherwise, please contact me and I will remove the picture immediately.